neogeny/TatSu/README.rst

 Why use a `PEG`_ parser generator?
 ----------------------------------

-Regular expressions are “memoryless”—they excel at finding flat patterns like email addresses or phone numbers, but they fail once data becomes hierarchical.
+Regular expressions are *“memory-less”*—they excel at finding flat patterns like email addresses or phone numbers, but they fail once data becomes hierarchical.
+Regular expressions cannot *"count"* or balance demarcations (a regex cannot reliably validate whether opening and closing parenthesis are matched in a nested math equation).

 Parsing is the essential step up when you need to understand the **logic and structure** of information rather than just its appearance.

-The fundamental limitation of regular expressions is that they cannot *"count"* or balance demarcations.
-For example, a regex cannot reliably validate whether every opening parenthesis in a deeply nested math equation has a matching closing one.

-Parsing solves this by constructing an **Abstract Syntax Tree** (AST_), a hierarchical map that represents how different parts of a sequence relate to one another.
+Parsing constructs an **Abstract Syntax Tree** (AST_) of the input, a hierarchical map that represents how different parts of a sequence relate to one another.

-* **Handling Recursive Structures:** Whenever a piece of data can contain a version of itself (like a folder inside a folder, or a conditional ``if`` statement inside another ``if``), you need a parser to track the depth and scope.
+* **Recursive Structures:** Whenever a piece of data can contain a version of itself (like a folder inside a folder, or a conditional ``if`` statement inside another ``if``), you need a parser to track the depth and scope.

-* **Translating Formats:** When converting one high-level language into another, a parser ensures that the *meaning* of the structure is preserved, preventing the "data soup" that occurs when simple find-and-replace tools break nested logic.
+* **Translating Formats:** When converting one format into another, a parser ensures that the *meaning* of the original structure is preserved, preventing the *"data soup"* that occurs when using simple find-and-replace tools.

-* **Ambiguity Resolution:** In complex sequences, the same character might mean different things depending on where it sits in the tree.
-A parser uses the surrounding context (the "grammar") to decide how to treat that character, whereas a regex treats every match in isolation.
+* **Ambiguity Resolution:** In complex sequences, the same sub-sequence might mean different things depending on where it sits in the tree.
+A parser uses the surrounding context to decide how to treat that sequence, whereas a regex treats every match in isolation.

+* **Domain-Specific Languages (DSL):** Parsing allows the creation of specialized *"mini-languages"* tailored to a specific field, such as hardware description, music notation, or complex business rules.

-* **Building Executable Logic:** While a regex can tell you if a string *looks* like a command, a parser turns that string into an object that a computer can actually execute, ensuring the order of operations and dependencies are strictly followed.
+* **Executable Logic:** While a regex can tell you if a string *looks* like a command, a parser turns that string into an object that a computer can actually execute, ensuring the order of operations and dependencies are strictly followed.

-|TatSu| can compile a grammar stored in a string into a
+|TatSu| can compile a grammar stored in a string into a ``Grammar`` object that
-``Grammar`` object that can be used to parse any given input, much like the `re`_ module does with regular expressions. |TatSu|
-can also generate a Python_ module that implements the parser.
+can be used to parse any given input (much like the `re`_ module does with regular expressions). |TatSu| can also generate a Python_ module that implements the parser.

 |TatSu| supports `left-recursive`_  rules in PEG_ grammars using the
 algorithm_ by *Laurent* and *Mens*.
 The generated AST_ has the expected left associativity.